 - Keep cleaning products and other chemicals in a safe place.
 If they are under a sink, use a lock on the cabinet door.

 - Keep hot appliances in safe places and away from the edge of a counter where a child could pull on top of them.
 This includes toasters, irons, and hair-styling tools.

 - Teach your children to never play with matches or lighters and keep these items out of reach of young children.

 - Never hold a baby while drinking a hot liquid.

-- Test bath water before placing or letting your child to get in the tub.
+- Test bath water with your wrist before placing or letting your child get in the tub.
 The water should feel warm not hot.